Academic Research Centre Oxford

-Within a wider masterplan, we designed the Regional Studies Centre as a transparent, delicate pavilion that nestles between the street side and back gardens, marking the west entrance to the campus that it sits within.
-By presenting an institutional frontage to the street, this building responds to both its domestic and institutional contexts.
-The centre’s massing steps back at every floor, culminating in a small fifth floor ‘attic storey’.
-This floor houses the two study rooms and visiting scholar’s apartment.
+The Oxford Academic Research Centre was designed as a delicate pavilion with the robustness to mark the west entrance to its campus.
+With its open frontage the building responds to both its domestic and institutional contexts.
+The centre’s massing steps gracefully back at every floor, culminating in a crown fifth floor ‘attic storey’ that houses two study rooms and the visiting scholar’s apartment.

-The Regional Studies Centre’s many-columned, porous appearance and deep eaves make a subtle reference to the sheltering verandahs and tiered forms of vernacular architecture of the region studied within the building.
-We propose to enrich this dialogue with iconography drawn from the region abstracted and integrated within the façade panelling.
+The Research Centre’s columned, porous appearance and deep eaves make reference to the sheltering verandahs and tiered forms of the vernacular architecture of the building’s subject region.
+We have chosen to enrich scholarly dialogue with iconography drawn from the region abstracted and integrated within the façade panelling.

 The building has a clear organization of central core around which a series of spaces for informal and formal study offer variety of outlooks and spatial characters.
 An entrance verandah leads to a reception area leading to the café, which overlooks the University Garden Quad.
 The large meeting room above the cafe is a kind of piano nobile and vantage point for the entire campus.
 From here one can see across to the Humanities Department and north along the Scholars Walk.

-Our hope would be that this is a ‘jewel building’ whose tiered levels could act as planters and green terraces, drawing the garden upward and softening the context of its Victorian neighbours.
+As a ‘jewel building,’ tiered levels could act as planters and green terraces, drawing the surrounding garden upward and softening the context of the Victorian neighbours.